ferrous-systems/rust-training/training-slides/src/overview.md

 ## Release Method

 -   Nightly releases
--   experimental features are only present on nighly releases
+-   experimental features are only present on nightly releases
 -   Every 6 weeks, the current nightly is promoted to beta
 -   After 6 weeks of testing, beta becomes stable
 -   Guaranteed backwards-compatibility